What is changed about trading

 UK economic operators with a UK EORI number should note that from the date of departure, the UK EORI number will not be valid.
 Therefore, in order to be able to operate in the 27 Member States, they will have to register in one Member State and obtain a new EORI number.

-More information on the procedure for issuing the EORI number can be found on the website of the Customs Department by selecting the following link:
+More information on the procedure for issuing the EORI number can be found on the website of the Customs Department by selecting the following link.

 Customs authorizations and Customs Decisions

-Customs decisions, such as binding tariff information (BTI) issued by the UK customs authorities, will no longer apply in the EU.
+Customs decisions, such as binding tariff information (BTI) issued by the UK customs authorities, no longer apply in the EU.

-Click here to see other relevant documents.
+Click here to see relevant documents.